-Yes, you can test them at any time.
+Yes, you can test your puppy at any time since DNA test results will not change with age.
 However, we recommend doing cheek swabs around 4 weeks of age or when the pups can safely be isolated from mom and littermates for at least an hour.

 When you do the cheek swab, please have someone help you hold them and give them plenty of water during the one hour wait.
 Insert the swab between the cheek and gum and press gently towards the outside, against the cheek.
 Rub and roll the swab against the cheek for a slow count of 30-45 seconds.
 This should collect enough cells for DNA extraction.
 The primary mistake that many people make is not leaving the swab in the mouth long enough to collect sufficient cells.